ozzono/articles/android-crypto/how-to-mine-en.md

 - With UserLand in a Moto X 2013:
   - Hashrate: 0.42H/s
   - Power Consumption: 4.335W
-    - For this experiment it was used a usv wall charge with de 5.1V e 850mA output
+    - For this experiment it was used a usb wall charge with de 5.1V e 850mA output
     - P = V * I --> P = 5.1 * 0.850
   - Electric energy is expensive in Brazil.
 In São Paulo, when this article was written, with direct conversion: **US$ 0.14 KWh**.
   - Result: it's not worth it!
   <img src="./img3.jpeg"/>

   [image source](https://www.cryptocompare.com/mining/calculator/xmr?HashingPower=0.42&HashingUnit=H%2Fs&PowerConsumption=4.335&CostPerkWh=0.14&MiningPoolFee=1)

 ### References